yarafe/Test/README.md

 ### Overview

 The provided Terraform code will deploy the following resources:

 In the Main Resource Group:

-- Virtual WAN with a Virtual Hub
+- Virtual WAN with a Virtual Hub.
 - Managed Identity with Reader role and Public IP join role assigned will be created if you don't provide your own.
-- Managed Application
+- Managed Application.
-- Public IP Address
+- Public IP Address.

 In the Managed Resource Group (name ends with -mrg):
 - FortiGate NVAs are deployed as hidden resources in the Azure Portal.